Your free business.com+ membership unlocks exclusive tech deals and advisor support

 graphic of two colleagues waving to each other

-Since it’s one of the most popular benefits among employees, flextime can help attract and retain top talent.
+Flextime is one of the most sought-after employee benefits among today’s workers, and offering it can help you recruit new employees and keep top talent.

-According to Todd Brook, offering flextime can open up a candidate pool for high-demand roles you otherwise would not have had access to because of time demands.
+“Offering flextime can open up a candidate pool for high-demand roles you otherwise would not have had access to because of time demands,” said Todd Brook, managing director at the employee engagement platform Engagement Multiplier.
+“It gives you a level of differentiation, and you can end up with incredible, high-performing and loyal employees.”

+Rosenstein emphasized the importance of keeping employees happy when trying to boost retention.
 “It goes without saying that when employees are happy, they are more likely to stay with you for longer,” Rosenstein said.
 “Every employer understands the high cost of losing and hiring a valuable employee.
 Allowing them to initiate a work arrangement that works for them directly minimizes turnover and the disruption it causes.”
-[Find out how to calculate your employee turnover rate.]

 Increased productivity